alessandrocandolini/sainsbury_test/README.md

 ## Build and Run Steps ##

 First of all, clone this repository.
-Fromcommand line you can browse to a new clean directory and prompt
+From command line you can browse to a new clean directory and prompt

 ```
 #!bash